-InboxSmart is a Google Chrome Browser Extension that helps organize email accounts.
-In return for providing this service free of charge, the user grants InboxSmart access to their email account.
-This access may be revoked at any time by the user.
-InboxSmart does not use email messages for the purposes of marketing or selling email addresses.
+InboxSmart is a Google Chrome browser extension that helps to organize email accounts.
+There is no cost for the service and access granted by the consumer may be revoked by the consumer at any time.
 At the time of installation, the folders “Quarantine” and “Strike Back” are created within a user’s mailbox.
 The user grants permission for InboxSmart to create these folders and any other filters, folders, rules, and other associated Gmail features necessary for the service to function.
-InboxSmart utilizes the messages within the Quarantine, Strike Back, and Spam folders for email intelligence and compliance services.
-Although InboxSmart’s focus is on the Quarantine, Strike Back, and Spam folders, we may encounter or use messages from other folders or the user’s inbox.
-Users must understand that by granting InboxSmart email account access, the service will have access to the entire user's mailbox.
+InboxSmart utilizes the messages within the Quarantine, Strike Back and Spam folders to assist the consumer and to provide feedback about message quality and compliance.
+InboxSmart does not access any other folders within the consumer’s mailbox.

 Personal information is data that can be used to uniquely identify or contact a single person.
-You may choose to provide personal information to us when you use our websites.
-Because we change our offerings and features from time to time, the options you have to provide us with personal information also may change, but here are some examples of situations in which you may decide to provide personal information to us:
+You may choose to provide personal information to us when you use our website.
+Some examples of situations in which you may decide to provide personal information to us:

 Because we directly ask you to provide personal information in these cases, you often will be able to tell from our specific requests what types of information we receive from you.